 Teeth Bonding Treatment in Tulsa, OK

 Then, he will apply a conditioning liquid to prepare the tooth.
-Dr. Cha will use a shade guide to ensure the bonding material will blend in with your treated tooth.
+Dr. Bridges will use a shade guide to ensure the bonding material will blend in with your treated tooth.
 He can also brighten your tooth to blend in with your smile.

-To complete treatment, Dr. Cha will polish the tooth and make any final adjustments to ensure that the tooth looks as natural as possible.
+To complete treatment, Dr. Bridges will polish the tooth and make any final adjustments to ensure that the tooth looks as natural as possible.
 It can take 30 to 60 minutes to treat each tooth.

 How to Care for Bonded Teeth